Rebbie Jackson: Childhood and youth

 Maureen Reillette Jackson was born at 2300 Jackson Street in Gary, Indiana to a working-class family on May 29, 1950.
-She is the first daughter of Joseph Walter "Joe" (July 26, 1928 – June 27, 2018), and Katherine Esther (née Scruse, May 4, 1930), she is the eldest of their 10 children.
+She is the eldest daughter of Joseph Walter "Joe" Jackson (July 26, 1928 – June 27, 2018), and Katherine Esther Jackson (née Scruse, May 4, 1930) and is the eldest of their 10 children.
 Her siblings are Jackie, Tito (d.
 September 15, 2024), Jermaine, La Toya (born on Rebbie's sixth birthday), Marlon, Brandon (d.
 March 12, 1957), Michael (d.
 June 25, 2009), Randy, and Janet.

-Joseph was a steel mill employee who often performed in a rhythm and blues (R&B) band called the Falcons with his brother, Luther.
-Katherine is a Jehovah's Witness and raised her children to follow the religion.
-Rebbie, La Toya, and Michael became the most devout of the children as time progressed.
-Reflecting on her early life, Rebbie acknowledged in a 1980s magazine interview that her role within the family had been that of a "second mother" to her younger siblings, whom she would often babysit, along with her eldest brother Jackie.
+Joseph Jackson was a steel mill employee who often performed in a rhythm and blues (R&B) band called the Falcons with his brother, Luther.
+Katherine is one of Jehovah's Witnesses; she instructed her children to follow the religion.
+Rebbie, La Toya, and Michael became the most devout of the children in the faith as time progressed.
+Reflecting on her early life, Jackson acknowledged in a 1980s magazine interview that her role within the family had been that of a "second mother" to her younger siblings, whom she would often babysit, along with her eldest brother Jackie.
 She graduated from Theodore Roosevelt High School in Gary in 1968.

 Early career

 Jackson began her singing career in 1974, performing with her siblings in Las Vegas.
-The Vegas shows had initially begun in April, without Rebbie; due to a sprained ankle, Rebbie's debut was postponed until June.
-Her five brothers were the main draws, with Rebbie, Randy, Janet, and La Toya serving as fillers for the performances.
+The Vegas shows had initially begun in April, without her.
+Due to a sprained ankle, Jackson's debut was postponed until June.
+Her five brothers were the main draw, while she, Randy, Janet, and La Toya served as filler performers for the events.

 When the Jackson 5 parted with their record label Motown in 1976, they signed to Epic Records and rebranded themselves The Jacksons.
-Additionally, the brothers were signed to CBS-TV to star with their family in a variety series called The Jacksons.
+Additionally, the brothers were signed to CBS to star with their family in a variety series called The Jacksons.
 The show premiered in June 1976 and featured all of the siblings excluding Jermaine, who had chosen to stay with Motown.
 The initial series run of the 30-minute programs was four weeks.
 Due to ratings success, more episodes were ordered in January 1977.
 The show marked the first time that an African-American family had ever starred in a television series.
-The run of programs concluded shortly afterward.
+The run of programs concluded shortly afterwards.

 Prior to the series, Jackson had thought of her singing as merely a private hobby.
-Her television experience, as well as an early love of musicals, motivated her to become a professional recording artist, and the show's producer encouraged her to sing.
+Her television experience, as well as an early love of musicals, motivated her to become a professional recording artist and the show's producer encouraged her to sing.
 Jackson served as a backing vocalist for several musicians around this time, as well as a cabaret singer.
-She contributed her voice for songs by such artists as The Emotions, Sonny Bono, and Betty Wright before her second pregnancy stalled her musical career for a short time.
+She contributed vocals to songs by artists including The Emotions, Sonny Bono, and Betty Wright before her second pregnancy stalled her musical career for a short time.